Rakeshmerala16/Fake-Job-Prediction-Application/README.md

-Fake Job Prediction Application

-Overview

-This project implements a machine learning model to predict whether a job posting is fake or real based on patterns and features extracted from the data.
-The model leverages text and numerical features to analyze job postings and identify fraudulent listings, providing a robust solution for job-seekers and platforms.

-Features

-Data Cleaning: Handles missing values, removes irrelevant data, and preprocesses text fields.

-Feature Extraction:

-Text features are processed using TF-IDF to capture word importance.

-Numerical features such as telecommuting and has_company_logo are used for context.

-Hybrid Model: Combines multiple base algorithms (Logistic Regression, Random Forest, Gradient Boosting) with a Stacking Classifier to enhance prediction accuracy.

-Evaluation: Model performance is measured using accuracy, precision, recall, and F1-score.

-Prediction Pipeline: Accepts new job postings, processes their features, and predicts their authenticity.

-Dataset

-The model uses a dataset with labeled job postings containing:

-Text Fields: Job title, description, and other textual data.

-Numerical Fields: Indicators like telecommuting, presence of a company logo, and screening questions.

-Example Features:

-Fake Jobs:

-Keywords: "Earn," "Easy Money," "Work from Home."

-Lack of company details or logos.

-Unrealistic benefits or vague descriptions.

-Real Jobs:

-Specific job titles and descriptions.

-Company profiles with logos and screening questions.

-Reasonable benefits and qualifications.

-How It Works

-1. Data Preparation

-Clean the dataset to handle missing values and irrelevant entries.

-Combine text-based fields into a single feature for better context analysis.

-2. Feature Extraction

-Text Features: Convert text to numerical vectors using TF-IDF.

-Numerical Features: Use non-text columns like telecommuting and company logo presence.

-3. Hybrid Model Construction

-Base models:

-Logistic Regression: Captures linear relationships.

-Random Forest: Identifies complex patterns using ensembles of decision trees.

-Gradient Boosting: Focuses on misclassified samples to improve predictions.

-A meta-classifier (Logistic Regression) combines base model predictions for a final decision.

-4. Training and Evaluation

-Train the model using labeled data to learn patterns.

-Test on unseen data to evaluate metrics like accuracy, precision, recall, and F1-score.

-5. Prediction Pipeline

-Input Processing: Text fields are vectorized using TF-IDF, and numerical features are appended.

-Prediction: Base models make predictions, and the meta-classifier aggregates them to provide the final label.

-Example Usage

-Fake Job Input:
+******Fake Job Prediction Application******

+****Overview****

+    This project uses a machine learning model to predict whether a job posting is fake or real based on various input fields.
+The system combines text analysis and numerical features to provide a reliable decision-making process, benefiting both job-seekers and job platforms.

+****Features****

+**Input Fields:**

+**Job Title:** Captures keywords indicative of legitimacy or fraud.

+**Company Profile:** Assesses the level of detail in the company's description.

+**Job Description:** Evaluates responsibilities and language used.

+**Requirements:** Checks for realistic qualifications.

+**Benefits:** Identifies plausible or overly attractive offers.

+**Telecommuting:** Indicates whether remote work is available.

+**Company Logo:** Considers the presence of a company logo.

+**Has Screening Questions:** Adds credibility to the listing.

+**Hybrid Model:**

+    Combines predictions from Logistic Regression, Random Forest, and Gradient Boosting.

+    Utilizes a Stacking Classifier for enhanced decision-making.

+**Output:**

+  Predicts whether a job is Fake or Real.

+  Provides probabilities for each class.

+****How It Works****

+**1. Data Preparation**

+Cleans the dataset to handle missing values.

+Combines text-based fields into a single feature for analysis.

+**2. Feature Extraction**

+Text Features: Converts text into numerical vectors using TF-IDF.

+Numerical Features: Appends binary indicators like telecommuting, logo presence, and screening questions.

+**3. Model Training**

+Trains a hybrid model using labeled data to learn patterns of fake and real job postings.

+**4. Prediction Pipeline**

+Processes new job postings with the same TF-IDF and numerical feature pipeline.

+Passes the features through the hybrid model to make predictions.

+**Example Usage**

+**Input:**

+**Fake Job Input:**

 {
-  "title": "Work from Home - Easy Money", "description": "Earn $500 per day with no experience.", "telecommuting": true,
+  "job_title": "Work from Home - Earn Money Fast", "company_profile": "",
+  "job_description": "Earn $1000 per week with no experience required.", "requirements": "",
+  "benefits": "Unlimited earnings, no office hours.", "telecommuting": true,
-  "has_company_logo": false,
+  "company_logo": false,
-  "has_screening_questions": false
+  "has_questions": false
 }

-Prediction: Fake
+****Prediction: Fake****

-Real Job Input:
+**Real Job Input:**

 {
-  "title": "Full-Stack Developer",
-  "description": "Develop and maintain applications.
-3+ years experience required.", "telecommuting": false,
+  "job_title": "Senior Data Scientist", "company_profile": "A reputable data analytics company.", "job_description": "Develop predictive models, work with large datasets.", "requirements": "3+ years of experience in data science, Python, SQL.", "benefits": "Competitive salary, health insurance, remote work.", "telecommuting": true,
-  "has_company_logo": true,
+  "company_logo": true,
-  "has_screening_questions": true
+  "has_questions": true
 }

-Prediction: Real
+****Prediction: Real****